Dave Chappelle Shows Up At Town Hall Meeting To Discuss Police Reform

 Traditionally, police officers were part of the fabric of the Yellow Springs community, Chappelle recalled.
 Things have changed over time, and now most of the cops live elsewhere in the area.
 “Now we are being policed by what feels like an alien force,” Dave Chappelle claimed.

-Chappelle said that in making a careful selection of a new police chief, the Yellow Springs village council is presented with a golden opportunity to take the lead in what he called progressive law enforcement.
+Chappelle said that in making a careful selection a new police chief, the Yellow Springs village council is presented with a golden opportunity to take the lead in what he called progressive law enforcement.

 “I would beseech the council to look deeply and look hard…In this Trump era, here’s an opportunity to show everybody that local politics reigns supreme.
 We could make our corner of the world outstanding.
 So I’m just begging you to find a candidate that matches the culture of this town, which is incredibly unique, which is renowned for being incredibly unique.”